 - Install Chocolatey and SQL Server on the target host

 Ansible requires PowerShell version 3.0 and .NET Framework 4.0 or newer to function on older operating systems like Server 2008 and Windows 7.

 If you covered the requirements, let’s get started with the first step.

-Setup Ansible control machine
+Setup Ansible control host